I happened upon a couple of readings this weekend that I found worthy of consideration.

 The second (1957) is from a book we discussed recently in a critical discourse Meetup group here in Santa Fe.
 I was interested enough that I found and read the book , The Shape of Content, by the artist Ben Shahn.
 In his last chapter, “The Education of an Artist,” he offers the following “capsule recommendation for a course of education.”

-Even though he’s writing specifically about artists, I think, attitudinally, his suggestions are generalizable to broader populations of learners.
-(I’ve inserted the paragraph splits for both readability and emphasis.)
+Even though he’s writing specifically about artists, I think, attitudinally, Shahn’s suggestions are generalizable to broader populations of learners.
+From The Shape of Content (I’ve inserted the paragraph splits for both readability and emphasis.)

 Attend a university if you possibly can.
 There is no content of knowledge that is not pertinent to the work you will want to do.